 Test on the following file

 Similarly, complete function stmt so that we can assign a value to a variable.
 This is pattern Sassign (id, e1).
 This time, the variable may or may not be in the table.
-In the latter case, its value is modified.
+In the former case, its value is modified.
+In the latter case, it is added.

 Finally, complete function expr so that we can concatenate two strings with operation +.